yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 </div>

 Takeaways:
-- Some of the behaviors of the app: creates a list and as many items in the list as we want, flags specific list items as important or with a specific due date
+- Some of the behaviors of the app: a user can create a list and add as many items on the list as they want.
+They can also flag specific list items as important or with a specific due date.
-- Behaviors all happen _after_ the user has interacted - tapping the empty area to open up keyboard, swiping a list item left to get the option to flag or delete, etc.
+- Behaviors all happen _after_ the user has interacted - tapping the empty area to open up the keyboard, swiping a list item left to get the option to flag or delete, etc.
-- Some actions result in more than one outcome - when a list item is deleted, it is removed and the number next to `All` decreases by one
+- Some actions result in more than one outcome.
+When a list item is deleted, it's removed from the list, and the number next to `All` decreases by one.
 - All of the behaviors on this app were built by someone who wrote code in the Swift language!

 ## Strings